-To measure the success of this fund you would expect the following indicators:
+To measure the success of this fund, Richardson Endowed Primary School would expect to see improvement across the following key indicators:

-- Increased engagement of pupils in regular physical activity
+- The engagement of all pupils in regular physical activity

 - Increased confidence, knowledge and skills of all staff in teaching PE and sport